-By Diana Zuckerman, PhD; Elizabeth Nagelin-Anderson, MA; and Elizabeth Santoro, RN, MPH, National Center for Health Research
+Diana Zuckerman, PhD; Elizabeth Nagelin-Anderson, MA; and Elizabeth Santoro, RN, MPH, National Center for Health Research

 Last year, almost 300,000 women and teenagers underwent surgery to have their breasts enlarged with silicone or saline implants1 and almost 100,000 breast cancer patients had reconstruction after mastectomy, often with implants.
 The popularity of breast augmentation has tripled since 1997, when there were just over 101,000 of these procedures.2

 More than 38,000 implant removal procedures in 2015.3 Plastic Surgery Given these statistics, it is not surprising that in spite of the increasing number of women with breast implants, debate continues to swirl about their safety.
 Many women are justifiably confused by the conflicting information they hear.
 Here are the facts about what is known and not known about the risks of breast implants.

 After a brief history of breast implants in the U.S., we will answer the following questions: